LICHFIELD FOLK DANCE CLUB

 Email: lynnpenny.lp@gmail.com

 If you are an inexperienced dancer you don't need to wait to give our club a try.
-Term time only, Mondays 7.30-9.30 dancing, arrive a little earlier to book in and be ready to start dancing at 7.30pm.
+Term time only, Mondays 7.20-9.30pm, arrive a little earlier to book in and be ready to start dancing at 7.30pm.
+Your first visit will be free if you are new to dancing.

 Bader Hall is spacious and well-ventilated, and we will continue to take anti-Covid precautions: